You now have the option of using your non-Spiideo cameras to add further angles and enrich your Spiideo Play recordings as well as reviews.

 Adding an External Source

-Once the external source is added, it will show up further down on the page.
-Click on the 3 dots on the right side of the external source.
+Once the external source is added it will show up further down on the page.

-Server: The server specifies the destination server for the SRT stream, typically defined as a public IP address or DNS-resolvable hostname where the receiver is actively listening.
+Server: The server specifies the destination for the SRT stream.
+It is typically a public IP address or a DNS-resolvable hostname where the receiver is actively listening.

-Port: The port is a numeric identifier on the host machine that designates which network socket the SRT stream should target, enabling multiplexed routing of different streams or services on the same host.
+Port: The port is a numeric identifier on the host machine that designates which network socket the SRT stream should target.
+It enables routing multiple streams or services on the same host.

-Stream ID: The stream ID is an application-level string used by the SRT protocol (especially in caller/listener mode) to differentiate between multiple logical streams on the same IP and port, often used to route traffic in ingest multiplexers or cloud-based stream routers.
+Stream ID: The Stream ID is an application-level string used by the SRT protocol (especially in caller/listener mode) to differentiate between multiple logical streams on the same IP and port.
+It is often used to route traffic in ingest multiplexers or cloud-based stream routers.

 Once the external source has been successfully connected to Spiideo and the scene, you will be able to test for an image from the camera in the broadcast.